Frequently Asked Questions

-In addition to the usual items you would take when staying away from home, you should bring pens, paper/notepads and any equipment needed for your courses (e.g. camera for photography, racket for tennis).
+In addition to the usual items you would take when staying away from home, you should bring pens, paper/notepads and any equipment needed for your courses (e.g. camera for photography, suitable clothes for sport).
 We also have a formal dinner at the end of the course, so you should also bring a smart outfit.

 - What is the dress code?

 Generally you can dress casually (e.g. jeans, shorts, t-shirts) for lessons, excursions and meals.
 At the end of each 2 week course we have a gala dinner where we all dress up smartly, and we would ask that you bring suitable clothing for this event.